tremorscript/tremorscript/README.md

 ### Hi there 👋

+- 💻 An overwhelmed 😓 software developer.
 - 🧑‍🎓 Currently learning .Net microservices and all that jazz.
 - 🧓 Partial to older .Net technologies.
-- ❤️ Partial to the Sherlock Holmes Method of Investigative Development.
+- ❤️ Also Partial to the Sherlock Holmes Method of Investigative Debugging.
 - 📫 Follow my journey at [tremorscript.com](https://tremorscript.com){:target="_blank"}

 <!--